Ayeshmadu/QM40_dataset_for_ML/README.md

 [![image](https://img.shields.io/conda/vn/conda-forge/QM40_dataset_for_ML.svg)](https://anaconda.org/conda-forge/QM40_dataset_for_ML)

-**QM40 is a QMx type of dataset which includes 150K molecules optimized from B3LYP/6-31G(2df,p) level of theory in the Gaussian16 with QM parameters, optimized coordinates, Mulliken charges and Local vibrational mode parameters as a quantitative measurer of the bond strengths.**
+**QM40 is a QMx type of dataset which includes 150K molecules optimized from B3LYP/6-31G(2df,p) level of theory in the Gaussian16 with QM parameters, optimized coordinates, Mulliken charges and Local vibrational mode parameters as a quantitative measurer of the bond strengths.
+These 150,000 molecules have been chosen to represent the real chemical space of drug-like compounds.
+The molecules have a maximum heavy atom count of up to 40 and can contain the following atoms: Carbon (C), Fluorine (F), Oxygen (O), Nitrogen (N), Sulfur (S), and Chlorine (Cl).**

 -   Free software: MIT License